Vyacheslav1557/docs/README.md

 ## Real-time updates

-Tester uses Websocket API for real-time updates.
+Observer uses Websocket API for real-time updates.
+Tester and Observer communicate via NATS.
 So the user can see the results of his solution immediately.
 The messaging contract was developed from scratch.
 It uses self-written solution state monitoring logic.